About Our Program

 As a cooperative preschool, Peggy Brewin offers parents the chance to play an extremely rewarding and active role in their children’s education.
 At the same time, because we are a co-op, the range of a parent’s involvement can be flexible depending on work schedules and family commitments.
 Our community strives to make co-op participation fun and enriching and frequently through the experience lifelong friendships are formed.
-Parents take turns helping out in the classroom on “duty days” and in this way are able to participate in their child’s first school experience.
+Parents take turns helping out in the classroom and are able to participate in their child’s first school experience.
 All the parents are encouraged to get involved with the running of the school, to express ideas they might have for its improvement, and to share any special talents they might like to contribute.

 If a parent has the time and drive to commit to greater involvement in the school, they might find a fulfilling role on our Parent Executive Committee.
 The executive changes every year and as a result the roles of Vice-president, Treasurer, Registrar, and Communications/Publicity officer become available.
 Parents can volunteer for an executive role and enjoy the opportunity to participate more fully in the cooperative environment and the running of the school.
 Our school is well and truly run by its parents!